 When the installation process is complete, start the Xrdp service and enable it at boot:

 sudo systemctl enable xrdp --now

 You can verify that Xrdp is running by typing:

 ● xrdp.service - xrdp daemon Loaded: loaded (/usr/lib/systemd/system/xrdp.service; enabled; vendor preset: disabled) Active: active (running) since Sun 2020-02-02 18:30:43 UTC; 11s ago ...

-Save the file and restart the Xrdp service:
+Whenever you make any changes to the configuration file you need to restart the Xrdp service:

 sudo systemctl restart xrdp

 startwm.sh file to launch the X session.
 If you want to use another X Window desktop, edit this file.

 By default, Xrdp listens on port